Feeding your children is a form of charity.

 Anas ibn Malik reported: “The Messenger of Allah, peace and blessings be upon him, would pass by young boys and greet them with peace.”
 (Sahih Bukhari and Sahih Muslim)

 May Allah reward us for the mercy and patience we have with our children.
+Moreover, we can take care of our children.
 Aameen.